 Saharan Horned viper Snake: One of the most venomous snakes in the Sahara, they are short ( 30-60cm) and tend to bury themselves in the sand, to protect themselves from the heat and ambush their prey of lizards and small mammals.
 They typically move to sidewind, when it’s threatened they may produce a sound just by making their coils together.
-Like most snakes, The desert horned snake tends to have the same color as to where it’s found, they tend to Move at night during Spring and summer.
+Like most snakes, The desert horned snake tends to have the same color as where it’s found.
+They tend to Move at night during Spring and summer.

-Desert Mice /known locally as Idwi or Jerboa: One of the most spreading Mice in the Sand dunes of Morocco, looks like Miniature kangaroos, they have long tile, short in front legs and long hind legs.
+Desert Mice /known locally as Idwi or Jerboa: One of the most spreading Mice in the Sand dunes of Morocco, looks like Miniature kangaroos, they have long tile, short front legs, and long hind legs.
 These are not the only similarities that Jarboas and Kangaroos share, they also move the same way, hopping and Saltation.
 During the day they shelter in the burrows, while they are mostly active at night.
 These are kinds of animals that are very common to observe while trekking in Chegaga Dunes in the south of Morocco as well as in Erg Chebbi.

 Desert Hedgehog: One of the mammals of the Sahara desert of Morocco, Known as the smallest among hedgehogs, it is around 140-280 Cm (5,5 to 11 inches).
-They are globally not threatened animals, although the road traffic is believed to decrease the number of hedgehogs in some regions.
+They are globally not threatened animals, although road traffic is believed to decrease the number of hedgehogs in some regions.

-The female hedgehog gives birth to up to 6 young, they are born deaf and bling, their quills under their skin to prevent damage of the female during the birth.
+The female hedgehog gives birth to up to 6 young, they are born deaf and bling, their quills under their skin to prevent damage to the female during the birth.
 The quills emerged within a few hours of the birth, while their eyes take around 20 days to be opened.
 Saharan Hedgehog is an animal that moves only at night, rare to observe in the Sahara desert.

 Desert monitor lizard: One of the unique wild animals in the Sahara desert region, one of the most endangered animals in the Sahara of Morocco.
 They are an average of 1-2 Meters in length, with a coloration of grey to brightly colored orange.